 When she popped ramadan(amaranth) seeds for making the ladoos, we climbed over the bench and hung over the kitchen window to witness the process.
 The amaranth seeds would fly all over the stove off the hot kadai, they made a crackling sound and she held a large brass dish to cover the kadai every now and then.Next, she melted the amber colored soft desi gud(jaggery) in the kadai and it bubbled and bubbled before being mixed with the popped amaranth seeds.
 At that, time I didn't have a clue or two about culinary terms, but the drama presented by these simple & rustic ingredients was one of the most delightful and stimulating sights in the kitchen.

 It will take a few batches to decide the right amount of heat needed to pop the amaranth seeds without burning them.
 You can pop a day in advance and keep ready for the day you want to make ladoos.
 These ladoos can be stored for 3 weeks at room temperature, they are so nutritious and one of my favorite ways is to crumble them in a bowl of warm milk and eat,so comforting 🙂 You can add few crushed nuts to these like peanuts or almonds or dried fruit like raisins to these, but I keep them simple and let the taste of the grain shine.

 - 1 cup jaggery (about 200g), crumbled or shaved from a block

 - 2 teaspoon ghee softened

 - 2-3 tablespoon water

-Heat up a heavy bottomed kadai or a deep pot (you can use dutch oven) to high.
+- Heat up a heavy bottomed deep pot (you can use dutch oven) on high.
 Once pot is really hot, add a pinch of amaranth seeds to test.
-If they start popping immediately without a time lag, the pot is ready else wait a little more to get it hop.
-Please check this video link, it explains rightly how to pop amaranth seeds.
+If they start popping immediately without a lag, the pot is ready else wait a little more to get it hot.